mkrump/chicagoledger/README.md

+**This now being managed from the City Bureau repo** The new location is https://github.com/City-Bureau/chicagoledger

-An AWS Lambda twitter bot (https://twitter.com/chicagoledger) that shares legislation introduced by Chicago city council members.
+An AWS Lambda twitter bot that shares legislation introduced by Chicago city council members.
 The default settings share legislation introduced by current Chicago mayor Rahm Emanuel.